 Sail out from the final port was a bitter sweet occasion, both because it was the leaving of our last port of call, and because of the head cold.
 But sail out was a scenic occasion.
 Not only did we … Continue reading Final Sailout

 Rosyth, Scotland, United Kingdom, September 6, 2017: Rosyth is a former Royal Navy base, now a privatized port.
 It’s just up the Firth of Forth from Edinburgh, Scotland’s capital.
 While it’s no longer a military base a huge carrier “The … Continue reading A Fortunate Alternate

 Kirkwall, Orkney Islands, Scotland, September 4, 2017: According to our Norwegian Sea Captain, Dag, Kirkwall is from the old Norse meaning “Church Harbor.”
 The town is best known for St. Magnus Cathedral but the town was named for the … Continue reading A Cathedral Sets its Viking Sails

 Kirkwall, Orkney, Scotland, Sept 3, 2017: As Prinsendam pulled out of Reykjavik the PA chimes alerted us to a message.
 It started normally for a sail out with the Captain on mic, “This is your disembodied voice from the Bridge, … Continue reading Unexpected Sea Day

 If you want to get to Iceland before it’s discovered, too late.
 While we found the Eastern, Northern and Western fjords of Iceland pleasantly un-trampled Reykjavik, which is a tidy little city, is overrun.
 While we were in port we … Continue reading Reykjavik

 Reykjavik, Iceland, August 31: The “Golden Circle” was an invention of, I am told, Icelandic Airlines.
 The original low-cost pioneer.
 It was licensed to fly people to and from Iceland, however the flight from New York to Keflevik would renumber … Continue reading Cold Mist, Hot Mist and the Mother of Parliaments

 According to Lonely Planet Isafjordur in the Westfjord country is best known for its folk museum and for a tunnel that has a “T” intersection in the middle.
-One part of the T goes to the town of Sudureri and the other goes one fjord further to Tingeyri.
-From Isafjordur to the T is two way, from the T toward Sudureri and Tingeyri it is … Continue reading Waterfalls, Tunnels and Sustainable Fisheries.
+One part of the T goes to the town of Sudureri and … Continue reading Waterfalls, Tunnels and Sustainable Fisheries.

 We berthed in Akureuri, which styles itself “The Capital of the North.”
 Akureuri, Iceland’s second city, sits at the head of the Eyjafjorur, a 60 mile long arm of water reaching into the interior of Iceland from the Arctic Ocean. … Continue reading Where North America and Europe Drift Apart

 You approach Eskifjordur by sailing down the Reydarfjord until you see a big aluminum smelter.
 A small fjord, Eskifjord, branches off to the starboard.
 At the end of that small fjord you see some gleaming white fuel tanks.
 This is … Continue reading Aluminium and Fish, Eskifjordur, Iceland,

 They call themselves isolated.
 They sit in the Atlantic between Iceland, Norway and Scotland, somewhere around 50,000 people on 17 or 18 islands.
 But to me they are fully connected.
-They have weekly ferry service to Denmark, Scotland and Iceland and about 10 flights in and out each day, several a day to Denmark but also to Iceland, the UK, Norway and Spain.
-To me … Continue reading Isolation depends on your point of view.
+They have weekly ferry service to Denmark, Scotland and Iceland … Continue reading Isolation depends on your point of view.

 Johannes Patursson is a “King’s Farmer.”
 His family has been farming the same land at Kirkjubour in the Faroe Islands for 17 generations, since the Reformation.
 Kirkjubour, on Steymoy Island, is a town of a little over 200.
 It was … Continue reading The King’s Farmer

 Torshavn, Faroe Islands, August 21, 2017: Holland America assured us that they loved whales but wanted to warn us.
 “Holland America expressly disassociates itself from whaling.
-We cannot control the cultural of the areas of the world to which we travel.”
-The line told us that if anyone had booked a tour through Holland America and wanted to cancel it and not go ashore they … Continue reading Torshavn, Faroe Islands.
+We cannot control the cultural of the areas of the world to which we … Continue reading Torshavn, Faroe Islands.

 Lerwick, Shetland Islands, Scotland: The Shetland islands, no ponies, but we did see a goat.
 He was raising money to buy an infrared camera to be used by the Lerwick Lifeboat Society, the local search and rescue.
 We met him … Continue reading Shetland, No Ponies

 This is Beltane, Celtic May Day.
 In 2002 we were in London walking down Great Russell Street and we ran across the “Beltane Bash” held in conjunction with the “Pagan Pride March.”
 This is from a family letter written in … Continue reading Beltane Bash (Happy May Day!)

 Christmas Markets came late to the UK.
 It’s not that the UK didn’t celebrate Christmas.
 Since Victoria’s Albert brought the Christmas tree to England the Brits have done it up in grand style.
 Before Christmas markets, in the European fashion, … Continue reading Brexit Or Not, London Gets European Christmas Markets

 Christmas Markets started in Central Europe, Austria and Southern Germany, and have moved up and down the Danube and spread out from that waterway across the continent.
 London has always had great Christmas decorations and shopping, but the European style … Continue reading Covent Garden, London, 2014

 When the St. Pancras railway station opened in 1868 its wrought iron and glass train shed, designed by Henry Barlow, was the largest single structure roof in the world.
 It was 689 feet long, 240 feet wide and 100 feet … Continue reading St. Pancras International Railway Station

 I woke up at the St. Pancras Hotel in London this morning at 5 AM with a great sense of quiet and thankfulness.
 Normally when I wake up early it is because of some imagined fear or excitement for the day ahead.
 This was different, a sense of calmness kept me awake.
-It had been a difficult week at the funeral of a dear friend. … Continue reading Thoughts on the way home.
+It had been a difficult week at the funeral of a dear friend.
+We had a layover in London on the way home and opted to go into town rather than stay at the airport.
+Last night we visited with a friend, strolled through Covent Garden, already festooned … Continue reading Thoughts on the way home.

 Douglas is the capital.
 We stayed in a guesthouse right on the water and saw some wonderful sunrises and watched the ferry come and go from the UK.
 Continue reading Douglas, Isle of Man